 We feature combination diamond/moissanite testers made by Tri-Electronics, based in San Diego, California.
 They have ALL of the features noted above, great factory warranties and EXCELLENT service.

 High intensity light enhances the detection of moissanite with a multitester applying an electrical conductivity test.
 The Diamond Wizard features a high intensity light illuminating the diamond that you are testing.
 Though it comes with 3 AAA alkaline batteries, it accepts 3 AAA NimH Batteries which are rechargeable.
-An A/C power adaptor is optional.
+An A/C power adaptor is optional at $9.95.
 The Diamond Wizard has all the other features of the Diamond Pro.
 Both are covered by a 3 year factory warranty.
 Warranty service takes place reliably in San Diego, California.